ODBC-ODBC Bridge

 Client

-In addition, the OOB Client:
+In addition, the ODBC-ODBC Bridge client:

-• Works seamlessly with ODBC interfaces such as Perl DBI and DBD::ODBC, PHP, Rexx/SQL, Python mxODBC and pyodbc.
+• Works seamlessly with ODBC interfaces such as Perl DBD::ODBC, PHP, Rexx/SQL, Python mxODBC, and Python pyodbc.

 • Has been tested with a large range of ODBC applications.
-Supported applications include OpenOffice.org, ApplixWare, StarOffice, Microsoft Access and Microsoft Excel.
+Supported applications include OpenOffice.org, ApplixWare, StarOffice, Microsoft Access, and Microsoft Excel.

 • Compresses network data for maximum throughput.